followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/4 Events/editorPrepared.md

 <!--typeFunctionParamName1_field13-->dataField<!--/typeFunctionParamName1_field13-->
 <!--typeFunctionParamType1_field13-->String<!--/typeFunctionParamType1_field13-->
 <!--typeFunctionParamDescription1_field13-->
-The name of the field that provides data for the column to which the editor belongs.
+The name of the field that provides data for the column the editor belongs to.
 <!--/typeFunctionParamDescription1_field13-->
 <!--typeFunctionParamName1_field14-->row<!--/typeFunctionParamName1_field14-->
 <!--typeFunctionParamType1_field14-->dxDataGridRowObject<!--/typeFunctionParamType1_field14-->
 <!--typeFunctionParamDescription1_field14-->
-The [properties](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Row/) of the row to which the editor belongs.
+The [properties](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Row/) of the row the editor belongs to.
 <!--/typeFunctionParamDescription1_field14-->